Connecting to the Internet at IU

 To connect to the Internet via Ethernet (a cabled connection) in campus housing, you need an IU Network ID, and your computer needs an Ethernet card (also called a network interface card, or NIC) and an Ethernet cable.
 The Get Connected utility will help you configure your Windows computer for connecting to the IU network.
 For details, see In IUB or IUPUI campus housing, how do I get connected to the network?

-Apartments on the Riverwalk, you may use a commercial
+Apartments on the Riverwalk, and the Tower, you may use a commercial

 Ethernet in campus offices